BenjaminBorn/academic-kickstart/content/home/publications_nonref.md

 active = true  # Activate this widget? true/false
 weight = 100  # Order that this section will appear.

-title = "Books, surveys, and policy contributions" subtitle = ""
+title = "Books / volumes and non-technical writing" subtitle = ""

 [content]